 - synchronous XMLHttpRequests

 - errors generated in the Browser Console

 - memory leaks

 - application start-up or page load performance degradation

-For information on how to avoid these problems, please see our How-to Library.
+For information on how to avoid these problems, please see our available documentation.
 Some of these practices, such as binary or obfuscated code, are allowed under certain conditions outlined below.